TeamWalrus/tusk/README.md

 │   │   └── build_interface.py  # helper script to build ahd deploy react webserver to /data/ folder
 ```

+## Build Instructions

+Change directory into `/firmware` and execute the following command:

+To build and upload the main backend code:

+`pio run --target upload`

+To build and upload the frontend react webapp:

+`pio run --target uploadfs`

 ## Captured card data format

 Captured card credentials are written to the sd card in newline-delimited JSON (`cards.jsonl`).
 For example: